shisinbin/react-parcel-app/README.md

      ]
    }
    ```
-   Create a new folder in your root called `assets`.
+   Create a new folder in your root called `assets` (or whatever you've named the folder).
 This is where you can put images, etc. For example, you put the file `bunny.png` directly in the assets folder, then the image element that uses it might look like this:
    ```
    <img alt="Cute bunny" src="/bunny.png" />
    ```